 One misconception is that "only tests matter".
 This is a half-truth.
 It's very rare that a student gets a B or A without completing assignments.
 Every assignment helps prepare students for assessments.
-Additionally, every unit has a practical grade (the blue column, above).
-For that grade, students apply their learning in a real-world setting (either through a project, or select labs).
+If an athlete skips practice, they'll lose at game time.